ERPClaw's Shopify Integration: Free, Open Source, in Private Beta

 What is next

-Post-launch, the Stripe integration is already live (sixty-seven actions, ASC 606 revenue recognition, Connect platform fees, MRR reports).
+The Stripe integration is already live (ASC 606 revenue recognition, Connect platform fees, MRR reports).
 Both run on the same ERPClaw core, share the same chart of accounts, and reconcile against the same bank deposits.